SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions.md

 Like the other operators in programming, the operators **`&&`** and **`||`** have a priority, and in this case, the operator **`&&`** have higher precedence than the operator  **`||`**.
 The operator **`()`** serves to **change the priority of the operator** and is calculated first, just like in math.
 The use of parentheses also gives the code better readability and is considered a good practice.

-## More complex logical conditions
+## More Complex Logical Conditions

 Sometimes the conditions may be very complex, so they can require a long boolean expression or a sequence of conditions.
 Let's take a look at a few examples.